WinVector/data_algebra/Examples/Arrow/CDesign.md

 <code><pre>   apply(a . b, x) = apply(b, apply(a, x))</pre></code>

 The idea is: the arrow <code>a . b</code> must have an action equal to the actions of a and b composed as functions.
+That is: arrow composition and actions can differ from function composition and function application, but they must be at least somewhat similar in that they remain <a href="https://en.wikipedia.org/wiki/Associative_property">associative</a>.

-Arrow composition and actions can differ from function composition and function application, but they must be at least somewhat similar in that they remain <a href="https://en.wikipedia.org/wiki/Associative_property">associative</a>.
+We now have the background to see that category theory arrows differ from functions in that arrows are more general (we can pick more of their properties) and require a bit more explicit bookkeeping.

 <h2>Back to <code>sklearn.pipeline.Pipeline</code></h2>